 Despite the calamity that befalls his brother, Pierpoint enlisted with the Georgia Calvary, where he served as a company clerk.

 The songwriter made his stance clear by writing Confederate anthems during the civil war.
-Some of these songs include, we conquer, or die, our battle flag, and strike for the south.
+These songs include we conquer or die, our battle flag, and Strike for the South.

 #2.
 No Consensus Concerning The Origin Of The Song

-It all started when Kyna Hamil, an assistant director and senior lecturer in the CAS Core curriculum, attempted to solve the mystery surrounding the origin of the song.
+It all started when Kyna Hamil, an assistant director and senior lecturer in the CAS Core curriculum, attempted to solve the mystery surrounding the song’s origin.

-Hamil was astonished by the fact that there are different stories about the song.
-She began the research while working as a volunteer with Medford Historical Society and Museum.
-Hamil recalled how they received calls asking them to do a story about jingle bells.
+Hamil was astonished by the fact that there were different stories about the song.
+She began the research while volunteering with the Medford Historical Society and Museum.
+Hamil recalled receiving calls asking them to do a story about jingle bells.

 After her research, Hamil submitted that the American classic was used for something other than Christmas in Boston.
 Hamil maintained that the song was not written at Simpson Tavern in 1850 as many would have it.

-According to the researcher, the song was first performed at John Ordway’s Ordway hall in Boston in the year 1857.
-Hamil also stated that the song was not called Jingle bell at the time.
-The song was called, ‘one-horse open sleigh’ instead.
+According to the researcher, the song was first performed at John Ordway’s Ordway Hall in Boston in 1857.
+Hamil also stated that the song was not called Jingle Bell then.
+The song was called ‘one-horse open sleigh’ instead.